aejiang/cse15l-lab-reports/lab-report-1-week-2.md

 **Setting an SSH Key**
 ![Screenshot5](https://cdn.discordapp.com/attachments/763128098999894087/962613823913726032/sshkeysss.png)
-- To generate the keys, run ssh-keygen -t ed25519 and enter the name of the file you'd like to save your key in
+- To generate the keys, run ssh-keygen -t ed25519 and enter the name of the file you'd like to save your key in and then enter in a passphrase.
 - If you're on Windows, follow these additional [directions](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation) to store your private key.
+- Copy the public key that ends in .pub to .ssh in your remote server by running mkdir .ssh on the server and scp /Users/joe/ .ssh/id_rsa.pub cs15lwi22@ieng6.ucsd.edu:~/ .ssh/authorized on your local computer with your account name and the path your key was saved in.

 **Optimizing Remote Running**
 ![Screenshot6](https://media.discordapp.net/attachments/763128098999894087/961692270829142076/labreport1.png?width=1179&height=663)